Dual Boot: Run macOS Catalina with Mojave on the same Mac

-If your start-up disk is not formatted as APFS, your best option is to install Catalina on external drive.
-In this case, instead of using Disk Utility to create another volume on your startup disk as shown below, you should grab a USB stick or external hard drive with at least 16GB capacity and use Disk Utility to erase it and reformat it.
-Then, when you install Catalina, below, choose it, rather than the second volume, as the location for the install.
+If your startup disk is not formatted as APFS, your best option is to install Catalina on external drive.
+In this case, instead of using Disk Utility to create another volume on your startup disk, as shown below, you should grab a USB stick or external hard drive with at least 16GB capacity and use Disk Utility to erase it and reformat it.
+Then, when you install Catalina, choose it rather than the second volume as a location for the installation.

 Download and install macOS Catalina